 One Day Itinerary

-To see most of the park in one day, keep your schedule limited to the short, easy hikes and viewing as many overlooks and viewpoints that you can squeeze in.
+To see most of the park in one day, keep your schedule limited to the short, easy hikes and view as many overlooks and viewpoints as you can squeeze in.
 I suggest arriving early and driving to the furthest point, Devils Garden Trailhead first.

 - Hike Sand Dune Arch and Broken Arch